infinitered/cr-2024-intermediate-workshop-lessons/01-blending-in.md

 ## Exercise 3: Start building our themeable component library

+Adding dark mode to your application has its benefits - reduced eye strain, improved readability, increased accessibility for users with light sensitivity.
+Who wouldn't want to give their users the opportunity to use that in their application?

+Let's build out a theming system in the application, which can be used not only for dark mode but your own custom themes if desired (think seasonal themes with custom color palettes for example).

 ### Color Palette

-New file `src/theme/colorsDark.ts` (or come up with your own color scheme!)
+Create `src/theme/colorsDark.ts` with the following values (or come up with your own color scheme!):

 ```tsx
 const palette = {